lkesich/utilities/README.md

-# Utilities
+# Utils

-Utilities is Python library for miscellaneous custom functions.
+utils is Python library for miscellaneous custom functions.

 ## Table of Contents